ckeditor/ckeditor5/docs/features/feature-digest.md

 				  href="https://ckeditor.com/docs/ckeditor5/latest/api/module_table_tabletoolbar-TableToolbar.html"
 				  >TableToolbar</a
 				></code>
-				plugin introduces a contextual toolbar for table.
+				plugin introduces a contextual toolbar for the table.
 The toolbar appears when a table or a cell is selected and contains various table-related buttons.
-These would typically include add or remove columns and rows and merge or split cells .
+These would typically include adding or removing columns and rows and merging or splitting cells.
 If these features are configured, the toolbar will also contain buttons for captions and table and cell properties.
 			</td>
 		</tr>
 		<tr id="watchdog">